Overview of Symptoms in Children for Needed Growth Guidance

 • Poor oral rest posture

 In many cases, bite alignment issues are caused by misaligned jaws, crowded teeth and simply not enough room in the mouth for the adult teeth and tongue.
-AGGA treatment helps the jaw expand, making proper bite alignment possible.
+This treatment helps the jaw expand, making proper bite alignment possible.

 Breathing Problems